-5. Read the document's metadata by calling a readMetadata() method on the DocumentManager, with an argument of the metadata handle.
+- 5. Read the document's metadata by calling a readMetadata() method on the DocumentManager, with an argument of the metadata handle.
 Note that you can also call read() with an additional argument of a content handle so that it will read the metadata into the metadata handle and the content into the content handle in a single operation.
 To call read(), an application must authenticate as rest-reader, rest-writer, or rest-admin.
-Below, docId is a variable containing a document URI.
+Below, docId is a variable containing a document URI. - a.
+Calling methods on a XMLDocumentManager:

-'''

-//read only the metadata into a handle
+//read only the metadata into a handle XMLDocMgr.readMetadata(docId, metadataHandle); //read metadata and content XMLDocMgr.read(docId, metadataHandle, handleXML);

-docMgr.readMetadata(docId, metadataHandle);

-//read metadata and content

-docMgr.read(docId, metadataHandle, docHandle);

-'''